Building an LLM assistant for editing blog posts

 blogPostText := 'This is the start of a blog post on LLM.
 It ain’t much, but it’s mine.' asRopedText

-This tutor has been evolved from a generic tutor.
-We can refine a generic tutor to get to a similar result.
+The above assistant has been evolved from a generic assistant.
+We can refine a generic assistant to get to a similar result.
 This page demonstrates how to do that.

-We start by instantiating a generic tutor with a description.
+We start by instantiating a generic assistant with a description.

-tutor := GtLlmTutor new description: 'You are an assistant that is used to interactively work on blog posts.'
+assistant := GtLlmAssistant new description: 'You are an assistant that is used to interactively work on blog posts.'

-We want the tutor to work on text, so we create it and give information on how to serialize and deserialize it for the tutor.
+We want the assistant to work with a Post format, so we create it and give information on how to serialize and deserialize the blog post for the assistant.

 From there, we can create a chat and tell it to work with our text.

-As of now, the tutor has no specific actions, however.
+As of now, the assistant has no specific actions, however.
 Let’s add a simple one now.

-tutor addAction: (GtLlmTutorAction new name: 'Create title'; priority: 10; description: 'Create title.
+assistant addAction: (GtLlmAssistantAction new name: 'Create title'; priority: 10; description: 'Create title.
 Put result in the `Text` property.
 Do not use quotes of any kind.
 Be crisp.')

-Ideally, we would add examples, but since we have none, a description of the action will need to be neough.
-From here, we can reify the tutor.
+Ideally, we would add examples, but since we have none, a description of the action will need to be enough.
+From here, we can reify the assistant.
 To do so, click on the reify button on any of the messages in the chat.
-You will be allowed to create a tutor class as well as a message class.
-The latter then allows you to add custom views for your messages, such as the diff view in GtOpenAIBlogPostTutor
+You will be allowed to create an assistant class as well as a message class.
+The latter then allows you to add custom views for your messages, such as the diff view in GtOpenAIBlogPostAssistant

 above.